 - Reinforces remaining tooth structure – Because the composite is bonded to the tooth itself, it significantly strengthens the remaining structure and helps prevent wedging forces from causing cracks and fractures with repeated chewing.

 - Seals the dentin portion of the tooth from future decay

 How is the exposure of amalgam minimized at our office for the benefit of the environment?

-Our office has taken steps to help reduce your exposure to Mercury vapor during the removal process of old amalgam fillings.
+Our office has taken steps to help reduce your exposure to Mercury vapors during the removal process.
 We can remove 99.5% of the total Mercury from the wastewater at our dental office, thus protecting the environment and the local community.

 How to minimize exposure of amalgam at our office for your safety?

-The most significant amount of exposure to Mercury from amalgam fillings is when they are placed and removed.
+The most significant amount of exposure to Mercury from amalgam fillings is during the placement or removal.
 Appropriate isolation and suction are also essential to help limit exposure to patients.
 Dr. Oz even suggests that if you have eight or more amalgam fillings, you should have them replaced.
 In response to his suggestion, I would say that removing eight fillings at once would create an abundance of exposure to Mercury.
 Myself, I would tend to prefer addressing replacing a few amalgam fillings every few months, instead of removing them all at one time.